WuTheFWasThat/YoutubeFocusMode/README.md

 ## Why?

-Firstly, I spend way more time than I'd like to admit on Youtube.
+I spend way more time than I'd like to admit on Youtube.

-I made this for myself to solve a perhaps random set of problems, arising from my use of Vimium.

-- I wanted something like youtube full-screen, but more lightweight, and with other vimium bindings unaffected (in actual full-screen, I can't use Vomnibar.activateTabSelection, for example).
+I wanted something like youtube full-screen, but more lightweight, and which worked with my Vimium workflow.

+Hopefully, it will
+- save me more time than I spent making it
+- be useful to others

+### Vimium workflow

+As a Vimium user, Youtube's normal full-screen is annoying (I can't use Vomnibar.activateTabSelection, for example).
-- Youtube uses `j` and `k` for rewinding and pause/resume.
-This annoying since I'm used to these being scrolling.
+Furthermore, Youtube uses `j` and `k` for rewinding and pause/resume.
+This is annoying since Vimium by default uses these for scrolling.

-So here's my workflow:
+So here's my workflow, and that which I recommend to Vimium users:

-- I tell vimium to let the keys `hlmp><,.` pass through to the page
+- Tell vimium to let the keys `hlmp><,.[]` pass through to the page
-- As a result, I end up with the more intuitive (to me) bindings:
+- As a result,
-  - `,` and `.` change speed
   - `h` rewinds and `l` fast-forwards
-  - `enter` to toggle watching
   - `j` and `k` scroll (only useful outside of focus mode)
+  - all the other script-added shortcuts work too, of course

 ## Alternatives

 This is sort of similar to [Zren/ResizeYoutubePlayerToWindowSize](https://github.com/Zren/ResizeYoutubePlayerToWindowSize), but much fewer lines of code, and works better for me.
 Also, it removes the extra distractions entirely.

-I'm sure there are other alternatives.
+I'm sure there are other alternatives, maybe even ones *gasp* better than this.
+Feel free to make a PR adding them here.